ku-dml/mol-infer/2LMM-LLR/README.md

 + Module 1 calculates descriptors.
 See [Module 1](Module_1/) for detail.
 + Module 2 constructs a prediction function by using *Lasso Linear Regression* (LLR).
 See [Module 2](Module_2/) for detail.
-+ Module 3 implements a *Mixed-Integer Linear Programming* (MILP) that solves the inverse ANN problem.
++ Module 3 implements a *Mixed-Integer Linear Programming* (MILP) that solves the inverse problem.
 [Module 3](Module_3/) for detail.
 + Module 4 generates graphs (partial enumeration).
 See [Module 4](Module_4/) for detail.